Can Mental and Physical Health be an Issue in Child Custody Decisions?

 Contact Our Woodland Park Child Custody Attorneys Today

-At Del Sardo & Montanari, our team of attorneys is experienced in supporting and fiercely representing our clients who are facing child custody proceedings in Wayne, Paterson, Clifton, Woodland Park and across Northern NJ.
+At The Montanari Law Group, our team of attorneys is experienced in supporting and fiercely representing our clients who are facing child custody proceedings in Little Falls, Wayne, Paterson, Clifton, Woodland Park and across Northern NJ.
 No matter your situation you don’t have to confront it alone.

 To connect with our firm today in a confidential and comprehensive assessment of your case, please call us at (973) 233-4396 or contact us through our online form for more information about child-custody related issues.